Updated as of 1/30/2023 at 11:30 a.m. ET

 According to Oregon Public Broadcasting, Randy Smith, was visiting Washington to attend a meeting hosted by Crew 38, a supporter of white national group Hammerskin Nation.
-Smith and an Idaho man, Jason Stanley, gathered to celebrate the life of a violent white supremacist, Robert Jay Mathews, and following the event they took their shenanigans to a bar in Lynnwood, Washington.
+Randy Smith and Jason Stanley gathered to celebrate the life of a violent white supremacist, Robert Jay Mathews.
+Following the event they took their shenanigans to a bar in Lynnwood, Washington.
 Per Smith’s plea agreement, the group repeatedly shared Nazi salutes and became unruly in the establishment.

 Read more on the incident from the DOJ: